The Power of Simple Tools in Teaching Global Citizenship

 Listen & Learn More

-Tune in to the latest episode of the Irish Global Solidarity in 100 Objects podcast to hear more about Lizzy Noone’s insights and the transformative power of experiential learning in global citizenship education.
+Tune in to the latest episode of the Irish Global Solidarity in 100 Objects podcast to hear more about Lizzy Noone’s insights and the transformative power of experiential learning in Global Citizenship Education.

 - Check out more episodes in the Irish Global Solidarity in 100 Objects series or subscribe here.